-Users interested in deploying VMware’s vSphere Storage Appliance should read the fine print, according to virtualization experts, because there are some
+Users interested in deploying VMware’s vSphere Storage Appliance should read the fine print, according to virtualization experts, because there are some serious scalability and high-availability limitations.

 The vSphere Storage Appliance (VSA) is a software add-on for vCenter Server 5 Essentials that pools ESXi hosts’ internal disks as shared storage and replicates data between them for high availability.
 It’s not a new concept -- HP LeftHand, for example, has offered its own VSA for years, as have startups such as StorMagic.